 What does the Bible Say about Gratitude or Being Thankful?

 Besides the Bible stories about thankfulness, what does the Bible say about being thankful?
-If you are looking for a thankful heart Bible verse, check these out.

 “In everything give thanks for this is the will of God in Christ Jesus for you.”